kaspanet/kaspad/database/README.md

 Database
 --------
-This defines the interface of a database that can begin transactions, open cursors, and close itself.
+This defines the interface of a database that can begin transactions and close itself.

-Important: This is not part of the DataAccessor interface because the Transaction interface implements it as well.
-Were we to merge Database with DataAccessor, implementors of the Transaction interface would be forced to implement methods such as Begin and Close, which is undesirable.

 Transaction
 -----------